ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

 This sets a bitmask of outputs which will be available as GPIOs\.
-Any auxiliary output with either the function set to \-1 or with the corresponding bit set in this mask will be available for use as a GPIO pin
+Any output with either the function set to \-1 or with the corresponding bit set in this mask will be available for use as a GPIO pin

 +--------------------+